-Research experiences are an important aspect of a well-rounded undergraduate education in the natural and mathematical sciences.
+Research experiences are an important aspect of a well-rounded undergraduate education in the natural, computing and mathematical sciences.
 A wide variety of undergraduate research experiences, both at Towson University and nationwide, are available to our students.
-Faculty members in each of the five departments within the college; Biological Sciences, Chemistry, Computer and Information Sciences, Mathematics and Physics, Astronomy & Geosciences, are actively engaged in research activities with both undergraduate and/or graduate students.
+Faculty members in each of the five departments within the college — Biological Sciences, Chemistry, Computer and Information Sciences, Mathematics, and Physics, Astronomy & Geosciences — are actively engaged in research activities with both undergraduate and/or graduate students.

 Undergraduate research experiences are supported through the Fisher College of Science and Mathematics Undergraduate Research Grant Program.
-Established in the Fall of 1999, the college's Undergraduate Research Committee (FCSMUGRC) oversees a competitive process by which funds are made available to undergraduate students to facilitate their research efforts.
+Established in the fall of 1999, the college's Undergraduate Research Committee (FCSM URC) oversees a competitive process by which funds are made available to undergraduate students to facilitate their research efforts.
 The committee members award grants based on research proposals written by students and submitted in collaboration with a faculty research mentor.

 Since 1999, the Undergraduate Research Grant Committee has funded many research projects.
 The complete list for a given academic year may be viewed by clicking below.

-After you return from you travel, you must submit a Travel Expense Voucher to obtain reimbursement for your travel expenses.
-This form also is filled out using the On Line Tiger Travel System, which you will need to do with the help of your mentor.
+Upon return from travel, the student traveler must submit a Travel Expense Voucher to obtain reimbursement for his/her travel expenses.
+This form also is filled online through the Tiger Travel System.
+Again, it is strongly recommended that students file this form with the help of their mentors.

 Student Obligations and Responsibilities: The complete description of student responsibilities is outlined in the grants acceptance form and will be mailed to successful applicants (a sample, not to be used, in Adobe Acrobat pdf format may be viewed).
-A final written report that has been reviewed and signed by your faculty research mentor must be submitted to the FCSMUGR Committee.
+A final written report that has been reviewed and signed by the faculty research mentor must be submitted to the FCSM Undergraduate Research Committee.
 If an acceptable final report is not submitted, all monies must be returned to the University.
-If monies are not returned, the FCSMUGR Committee will freeze the student's University records.
+If monies are not returned, the committee will freeze the student's University records.

 View and print the Final Report Style Sheet.
 (PDF)